-- What risky driving behaviors are and how to recognize them; - "Doing the right things" and managing risk while driving; - How to handle peer pressure; - The reality that driving is serious business, even though advertising messages show everyone having fun; and - That over time driving experience pays off, but right now your teenager is in a learning curve.
+- · What risky driving behaviors are and how to recognize and avoid them; - "Doing the right things" and managing risk while driving; - How to handle peer pressure; - The reality that driving is serious business, even though advertising messages show everyone having fun; and - That over time driving experience pays off, but right now your teenager is inexperienced and a high risk driver.

-Based on what is known about adolescent development, here are five tips for parents of teen drivers:
+Based on what is known about adolescent development, here are seven tips for parents of teen drivers:

-- · Be a role model for safe driving.

-- Have patience and offer praise for doing the right thing and obeying the law.

-- Talk frequently about safe driving habits.

-- Set clear limits and expectations for your teens driving.

-- Practice, practice, practice!
+- · Be a role model for safe driving. - Have patience and offer praise for doing the right thing and obeying the law. - · Talk frequently about safe driving habits. - Set clear limits and expectations for your teen's driving. - · Practice, practice, practice!